wendykr/wendykr/README.md

 # 👋 Hey there

-💭 *"I like frontend, because I can customise the website to my needs, not me succumbing to them"*
+💭 *"I am education to become a junior frontend coder.
+I like frontend, because I can customise the website to my needs, not me succumbing to them."*

 <br>